13 Interesting Facts about Republic Day Parade

-6. For the purpose of rehearsal for the parade of 26th January, each group covers the distance of 12 Kilometres but on the day of 26th January they cover the distance of 9 Kilometres only.
-Judges are seated all through the way of parade, who judge every participating group on the basis of 200 parameters and based on this judgement, the “best marching group” title is awarded.
+6. For rehearsal for the parade of 26th January, each group covers the distance of 12 Kilometres but on the day of 26th January they cover the distance of 9 Kilometres only.
+Judges are seated all through the way of parade, who judge every participating group based on 200 parameters and based on this judgement, the “best marching group” title is awarded.

 7. Every activity performed on 26th January parade event is pre-organized, right from the beginning till the end.
 Therefore, even the smallest error and delay by the fewest minutes could cost heavily to the organizers.

 8. Each army personnel who participate in the event of parade have to pass through 4 levels of investigation.
-Beside this, their arms are thoroughly checked so as to ensure that their arms are not loaded with live bullets.
+Beside this, their arms are thoroughly checked to ensure that their arms are not loaded with live bullets.

-9. The tableaus involved in the parade move with the speed of 5 km/hr, so that important people can watch them thoroughly.
+9. The tableaus involved in the parade move with a speed of about 5 km/hr, so that important people can watch them thoroughly.
 You will be surprised to know that the drivers of these tableaus drive them through a small window.

 Source: Athavan English News

 10. The most fascinating part of the event is “flypast”.
 Responsibility for “flypast” lies on the Western Airforce Command, which involves participation of 41 Aircrafts.
 The Aircrafts involved in the parade take-off from different centres of the Airforce and reach the Rajpath at a fixed time.

 Source: Festivals of India

 11. The song “Abide with me” is played on every Republic Day parade event as it was the favourite song of Mahatma Gandhi.

 12. The army personnel participating in the parade march with indigenously made INSAS rifles, whereas personnel of Special Security Forces march with Tavor rifle made in Israel.

 13. According to an information obtained through RTI, the expenditure of about 320 crore rupees was incurred in the parade event held in 2014 parade.
 In 2001, this expenditure was about 145 crores.
 In this manner, the expenditure made on 26th January parade has increased by 54.51% from 2001 to 2014.